saniyakausar/support-vector-machine-/README.md

 Supervised machine learning model.
 SVM constructs a hyperplane or set of hyperplanes in high or infinite dimensional space.

-2) Applications
+2) Applications :
-Text and hypertext categorization
+Text and hypertext categorization,
-Classification of images
+Classification of images,
-Classification of satellite data like SAR
+Classification of satellite data like SAR,
-Handwritten characters can be recognized
+Handwritten characters can be recognized,
 Permutation tests

 3) Implementation of SVM for Cancer cell

 Goal :
 To create a classification model that looks at predicts if the cancer diagnosis is benign or malignant based on several features

 Problem formulation :
 It is concerned with identification of cancer, like clump thickness, uniformity of cell size, uniformity of the cell form etc.
 Using machine learning we apply SVM algorithm to the cancer dataset